|Literacy and Your Deaf Child|

 Literacy and Your Deaf Child begins by introducing some common concepts, among them the importance of parental involvement in a deaf child’s education.
 It outlines how children acquire language and describes the auditory and visual links to literacy.
 With this information, parents can make informed decisions regarding hearing aids, cochlear implants, speechreading, and sign communication, all of which can have a marked influence on their child’s language development.
 Parents will discover how to create environments at home and in their community for fostering their child’s literacy, especially in school by learning how to work closely with their child’s teachers.
 The book also refers throughout to the developmental link between American Sign Language and English literacy for children who use sign communication, making it the best guide available for all deaf children and their parents.

-Bryan R. Clarke, Professor Emeritus, is former Professor and Head of the Educational Psychology and Special Education Department at the University of British Columbia, Vancouver, Canada.
+Bryan R. Clarke was Professor Emeritus and former head of the Educational Psychology and Special Education Department at the University of British Columbia in Canada.

 TEL 1-800-621-2736; (773) 568-1550 8 am - 5 pm CST